Clayton Mizgerd

 me

-I'm a third year PhD candidate in mathematics at the University of Illinois Chicago.
-I am advised by Vishesh Jain and Dhruv Mubayi.
+I'm a fourth year PhD student in mathematics at the University of Illinois Chicago.
+I am grateful to be advised by Vishesh Jain and Dhruv Mubayi.
 Before that, I got my B.A. in mathematics from Williams College.
 My research interests are generally in probability and combinatorics with applications in theoretical computer science.
+For summer 2025, I am grateful to be supported as an IDEAL fellow supervised by Will Perkins.

 Papers

-1. Inducibility of rainbow graphs, with Emily Cairncross, Dhruv Mubayi.
-Submitted.
+3. Inducibility of rainbow graphs, with Emily Cairncross, Dhruv Mubayi.
+Submitted. arXiv

-2. Rapid mixing of the down-up walk on matchings, with Vishesh Jain.
-Submitted.
+4. Rapid mixing of the down-up walk on matchings, with Vishesh Jain.
+APPROX/RANDOM 2024. arXiv

-3. Indeterminate cases of the Hamburger moment problem.
-Undergraduate senior thesis.
+5. Indeterminate cases of the Hamburger moment problem.
+Undergraduate senior thesis. link

-4. Critical points of the random cluster model with Newman-Ziff sampling, with Tolson Bell, Jerrell Cockerham, Christian Scullard, Melita Wiles.
+6. Critical points of the random cluster model with Newman-Ziff sampling, with Tolson Bell, Jerrell Cockerham, Christian Scullard, Melita Wiles.
+Journal of Physics A: Mathematical and Theoretical. arXiv

-5. Generalizing Zeckendorf's theorem to homogeneous linear recurrences II, with Thomas Martinez, Steven J. Miller, Jack Murphy, Chenyang Sun.
+7. Generalizing Zeckendorf's theorem to homogeneous linear recurrences II, with Thomas Martinez, Steven J. Miller, Jack Murphy, Chenyang Sun.
+Fibonacci Quarterly. arXiv

-6. Generalizing Zeckendorf's theorem to homogeneous linear recurrences I, with Thomas Martinez, Steven J. Miller, Chenyang Sun.
+8. Generalizing Zeckendorf's theorem to homogeneous linear recurrences I, with Thomas Martinez, Steven J. Miller, Chenyang Sun.
+Fibonacci Quarterly. arXiv

-7. Deterministic Zeckendorf games, with Ruoci Li, Xiaonan Li, Steven J. Miller, Chenyang Sun, Dong Xia, Zhyi Zhou.
+9. Deterministic Zeckendorf games, with Ruoci Li, Xiaonan Li, Steven J. Miller, Chenyang Sun, Dong Xia, Zhyi Zhou.
+Fibonacci Quarterly. arXiv

 Teaching